ad-calvanese-strinati/indigo-assignment/README.md

 - `Postgres + pgvector`: one datastore for both relational metadata and semantic search.
 - `Postgres full-text search`: lexical retrieval without introducing another search service.
 - `OpenAI embeddings`: strong default quality, fast to integrate, easy to justify in a take-home assignment.
-- `FastMCP` from the official Python MCP SDK: gives us a standards-aligned MCP server with Streamable HTTP support.

 `Postgres + pgvector` is not necessarily the strongest possible choice for semantic retrieval in absolute terms compared with dedicated search engines or vector databases.
 I chose it because it offers the best overall tradeoff for this assignment: one operational system can handle structured document metadata, tag and document filters, vector similarity search, and lexical full-text search.
 This keeps the stack simpler to run locally, easier to reproduce with Docker, and easier to explain during review.